20 Essential Requirements for Success

 “This was the most knowledgeable group of presenters that I have come across yet in the field of M&A. Their expertise and ability to present in an understandable and engaging manner is highly appreciated!"

-For now, let me provide a brief highlight of 10 of the 20 essential requirements we will cover in detail during The Art of M&A® Executing Integration for Maximum Results:
+For now, let me provide a brief highlight of 10 of the 20 essential requirements we will cover in detail during The Art of M&A® for Integration Leaders: Mastering the Fundamentals:

 2. Shift integration “left” by engaging the dedicated integration lead and program manager in meaningful due diligence roles.
 If your integration leaders don’t get involved until after due diligence is over – you’ll never catch up.
 There are three essential roles we recommend for your integration leaders:

 - Supporting or running the Diligence Management Office (DMO).